 Set a date and time for the webinar.
 If you’re trying to go global with your reach, pick a time that can accommodate people from different time zones and publicize it well in advance.

-7. Create the Content
+7. Create the content

-Of course, it’s alright to crack a joke, ask questions or share an anecdote in between — something that helps lighten the mood or break the monotony.
+Don’t be spontaneous with your content.
+You want to deliver a session that is structured, well-thought-out, and ultimately creates enduring value for the audience.
+Make an outline of your salient points and then add extensive notes under each point.
+As pointed out before, make sure you don’t go too far off-topic.
+Of course, it’s alright to crack a joke, ask questions, or share an anecdote in between — something that helps lighten the mood or break the monotony.
 But your content should largely be built around the topic you’ve chosen to speak about.
 Moreover, pair your copy with visually compelling slideshows, images, or even videos to add more character to your content.
 Variety in your content will also help a great deal in sustaining your audience’s interest through the session.

-9. Think about Registration
+9. Think about registration

-10. Do a Test Run
+10. Do a test run

 This is a must before your webinar.
-Ensure your net connection is steady and reliable and your equipment fully functioning.
+Ensure that your internet connection is steady and reliable and your equipment is fully functioning.
 Earmark a place beforehand where you can hold the webinar uninterrupted.
 Check the video and audio settings on your device.
 Test the software to see if it’s functioning without glitches.
 More importantly, see if you know how to navigate it.
 If you’re having trouble, reach out to your software provider’s customer support team to have your queries resolved before the day of the webinar.

 At vFairs.com, we strive to build a top-class online event platform that will help event organizers make memorable connections with their target audience.
 We’re obsessed with taking out the hassle normally associated with physical events and leaving organizers and exhibitors to focus on what’s most important: engagement with the audience.

 Get in touch with an expert to learn more about vFairs here.